Ellen DeGeneres' former staffer: Stories of star's shock behaviour are true

 Porter alleges to have heard several stories about DeGeneres and that her not-nice behaviour is largely considered an "open secret" among Hollywood's inner circle.

-An actress and comedian, Chris Farah, 35, shared their story to Porter's thread.
+Actress and comedian Chris Farah, 35, shared their story to Porter's thread.
 Farah says while working as a waitress, they served DeGeneres and her wife, Portia de Rossi for brunch.

 "He asked me if I'd served Ellen," Farah told the Post.
 "I was really excited for a minute.
 I thought maybe she wanted to use me in her show.
 Then he told me that Ellen had written to the owner complaining that I had chipped nail polish.
 I couldn't believe it.
 She's so busy and rich.
 Why would she f**k with me?"

-While Degeneres has previously described herself as an outsider and an underdog, after coming out as gay and subsequently losing her self-titled sitcom, she is now very much with the in crowd: Worth US $330 million (NZD $537.6 million), the 62-year-old considers the likes of the Obamas, Bill Gates and the Kardashians.
+While Degeneres has previously described herself as an outsider and an underdog, after coming out as gay and subsequently losing her self-titled sitcom, she is now very much with the in-crowd: Worth US $330 million (NZ$537.6 million), the star considers the likes of the Obamas, Bill Gates and the Kardashians her friends.

 And while claims the funny woman isn't as kind as she purports are coming in thick and fast, a former producer says perhaps DeGeneres has just been a little misunderstood.